AmpersandJS/ampersand-router/README.md

 ### constructor / initialize `new Router([options])`

-When creating a new router, you may pass its routes hash directly as an option, if you choose.
+When creating a new router, you may pass its routes hash directly as the `routes` option, if you choose.
 All options will also be passed to your `initialize` function, if defined.

 ### route `router.route(route, name, [callback])`